CreateRemoteThread/doxastica/README.md

 doxastica is an injectable lua interpreter, designed to make interacting with game processes easier. it contains two^H^H^Hthree primary components:

-- a dll loader, which allows us to inject any dll into another process' memory space
+- "ldr32"/"ldr64", a dll loader, which allows us to inject any dll into another process' memory space
 - "shackle.dll", which is a lua interpreter to be injected into a target process. upon loading, this dll opens up an ipc server, which you can talk to with the "peek" client.
-- "peek", basically an ipc telnet
+- "peek", basically an ipc telnet. invoke it with

 this project does not use any debug functionality - shackle runs as it's own collection of threads within the host process.